Irish Confederate Wars: Shifting allegiances

 The Scottish Covenanters arrived in Ireland in early 1642 to put down the uprising and thereby protect the lives and property of the Scottish Protestant settlers in Ulster.
 They held most of eastern Ulster for the duration of the war, but were badly weakened by their defeat by the Confederates at the battle of Benburb in 1646.
 They fought the Confederates (with the support of the English Parliament) from their arrival in Ulster in 1642 until 1648.
 After the English Parliament and the Scottish Covenanters' alliance broke down, the Scottish forces in Ulster joined the Confederates and Royalists in an alliance against their former allies in 1649.

 The Parliamentarian Army gained a major foothold in Ireland for the first time in 1644, when Inchiquin's Cork-based Protestant force fell out with the Royalists over their ceasefire with the Confederates.
 The Protestant settler forces in the north west of Ireland, known as the Laggan Army (or Laggan Force), also came over to the Parliamentarians after 1644, deeming them to be the most reliably anti-Catholic of the English forces.
 The city of Dublin fell into Parliamentarian hands in 1646, when the Royalists surrendered it to an English Parliamentarian expeditionary force after the city was threatened by Confederate armies.
 In 1648 the Parliamentarians briefly gave support to Owen Roe O'Neill's Ulstermen after his fall out with the Confederates: Thus the extreme Catholic and Puritan forces were briefly allied for mutual expediency.
 The Ulster Catholic army however joined the Confederate-Royalist alliance after the shock of Cromwell's invasion in August 1649.
-The most potent Parliamentarian force was the New Model Army, which proceeded to conquer Ireland over the next four years and to enforce the Adventurers Act by conquering and selling Irish land to pay off its financial backers.
+The most potent Parliamentarian force was the New Model Army, which proceeded to conquer Ireland over the next four years and to enforce the Adventurers' Act 1640 by conquering and selling Irish land to pay off its financial backers.

-International Support

-There wasn't any evidence linking any of the Catholic great powers (Spain and France) with the outbreak of the initial rebellion.
-However, Spain, and mostly France, were Confederate paymasters.
-During 1640s, one of the aims in French, Spanish and Papal diplomacy was to become the Ireland’s protector.
-At the request of Fr.
-Luke Wadding, the agent at Rome for the Irish Catholic Confederation, Pope Urban VIII sent Fr.
-Pierfrancesco Scarampi to assist at the Supreme Council of the Confederation in 1643.
-Pope Innocent X strongly supported Confederate Ireland, over the objections of Cardinal Mazarin and the Queen, Henrietta Maria, who had moved to Paris in 1644.
-However, this helped to destabilise the internal politics of the confederation and further divided the Irish policy into 2 factions: